Counselling & Psychotherapy

 What is Psychotherapy?

-The immediate goal of a Psychotherapist is to settle and alleviate emotional pain experienced by the client.
+The immediate goal of a Psychotherapist is to settle and alleviate the emotional pain experienced by the client.
 This consists of a series of conversations filled with unconditional positive regard for the client before any treatment can begin.
-This allows the client to feel understood and heard, enabling the therapist to see through the eyes of the client, allowing for a deeper understanding before any therapeutic intervention can be made.
+This allows the client to feel understood and heard, enabling the therapist to see through the eyes of the client, and allowing for a deeper understanding before any therapeutic intervention can be made.

 These conversations are entered into with a spirit of sensitivity, understanding and warmth.
 Clients are invited to speak about anything that is troubling them.
 This can include negative thoughts about yourself or others, pain, depression, feelings of shame, guilt, despair, obsessive habits and trauma.
 You may also wish to speak about your future hopes, dreams and desires.

 Rates for 50-minute counselling sessions